Plugin Management

 # Adding a plugin to your project

-If you'd like to add a discoverable plugin that's supported by Meltano out of the box, like one of the extractors and loaders listed on the Sources and Destinations pages, refer to the "Discoverable plugins" section below.
+If you'd like to add a discoverable plugin that's supported by Meltano out of the box, like one of the extractors and loaders listed on the Extractors and Loaders pages, refer to the "Discoverable plugins" section below.

 Finally, if you'd like your new plugin to inherit from an existing plugin in your project, so that it can reuse the same package but override (parts of) its configuration, refer to the "Plugin inheritance" section.